n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleCalendar/README.md

 ## Basic Operations

 - Event
-    - Add a event to the calendar
+    - Add a event to calendar
     - Delete an event
     - Retrieve an event
     - Retrieve all events from a calendar